Blothorn/FTD/WeaponGuidance/STPG.md

 + `PresentTarget`: The index of the present target (set automatically).

 ## WeaponSystems
-`WeaponSystems` is an array indexed by the weapon group number containing information specific to the weapons in that group.
+`WeaponSystems` is an array indexed by the weapon group number, entries in which contain information specific to the weapons in that group.
 This code assumes that all components in a system are practically homogenous; assign different types of weapons to different weapon groups.
 And for now, only put one group of weapons on each turret.
-Only missiles and lasers are presently supported.
+Only missiles are presently supported.

+### Basic settings
 + `Type`: 0 for lasers, 1 for cannon, 2 for missiles.
 For turreted weapons, use the weapon type on the turret.
 + `TargetList`: The virtual mainframe that will be used for targetting.

+### Firing restrictions.
+Note that target list restrictions determine whether a weapon system attempts to engage a target, and the weapon system settings whether it actually fires.
+This allows actions such as pre-aiming weapons at out-of-range (but closing) targets.
 + `MinimumAltitude`: The minimum altitude of the aimpoint.
-Invalid aimpoints will be projected up to this altitude.
+Invalid aimpoints will be projected up to this altitude for missiles in flight.
 + `MaximumAltitude`: The maximum altitude of the aimpoint.
-Invalid aimpoints will be projected down to this altitude.
+Invalid aimpoints will be projected down to this altitude for missiles in flight.
 + `MinimumRange`: The minimum range to the target.
 Useful primarily for off-axis missiles.
-+ `MaximumRange`: Maximum range to the intercept point (calculated using speed/delay TTT).
++ `MaximumRange`: Maximum range to the intercept point.
 + `FiringAngle`: Maximum deviation at which to fire.
 Future plans to allow for a vector3 to better accomodate missiles on turrets with no/limited elevation.

-+ `Speed`: Expected mean speed.
-Used for calculations before flight time is calculated.
+### Missile settings.
+These help the target prediction AI.
++ `Speed`: Expected mean speed (disregarding launch delays).
+This is ignored if the missile is travelling faster, but avoids missiles taking excessive leads early in their flight.
 Important for missiles, as their `WeaponInfo.Speed` is a fixed and inaccurate 100.
 + `LaunchDelay`: Expected delay incurred (relative to a launch at `Speed`) during launch (added flat to ttt when calculating intercept position for aiming and range calculations).
 + `LaunchElevation`: Total elevation change during launch (for dropped missiles with a delay, or missiles with angled ejection).
 + `MinimumConvergenceSpeed`: A minimum convergence speed when calculating intercept points.
 Useful for getting missiles to follow a fast target in the hope that he will turn back in range (with higher values sticking closer to a pursuit course), but too high a value will lead to undercorrection in otherwise valid intercept solutions.
 + `ProxRadius`: The distance from the target at which a missile will be manually detonated.
-+ `ProxAngle`: The angle to the aimpoint required for a proximity detonation (for narrow frags).
-+ `SecantInterval`: `Time -> Int`.
++ `SecantInterval` (optional): `Time -> Int`.
 The number of ticks over which to average velocity as a function of the time to target.
-This should usually converge to (0,0); `math.ceil(40*ttt)` works well.
+This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
+Defaults to a sensible value if nil (`math.ceil(40*ttt)`).
-+ `CullSpeed`: The speed below which missiles will be manually detonated.
-Useful for preserving system resources (particularly with thumpers, which are of little use after slowing down).
 + `TransceiverIndices`: The indices of the attached Lua transceivers.
 These will be wrong if low indices are damaged, but until `GetLuaTransceiverInfo` is fixed I cannot do anything about that. nil controls none; `'all'` controls all extant transceivers.
-+ `TTTIterationThreshold`: If calculating an intercept point yields a proportional change in TT above this threshold, it will be recalculated with the new TTT.
-+ `TTTMaxIterations`: The maximum number of iterations to converge on a TTT.
-0 will use `TargetInfo.Velocity`.
-These are potentially expensive, so keep low.
-+ `UseAimpointVelocity`: Whether to calculate the velocity from the aimpoint or the vehicle position.
-Aimpoint velocity is noisier but more precise, particularly when the aimpoint target is far from the vehicle position.
-It does jump noticeably whenever the aimpoint is destroyed; best used for weapons firing distinct volleys (travel time less than reload time).